top of page

 In the Community

-She is currently collaborating on Dr. Jacqueline Barrio's "The Book of the City: Exhibiting a Southwestern Urban Humanities" Project.
+In 2023 she was commissioned as a collaborator on Dr. Jacqueline Barrio's "The Book of the City: Exhibiting a Southwestern Urban Humanities" Project.
 The exhibition will take place October 25th at 6pm at the Museum of Contemporary Arts in Tucson.

 Under the umbrella of Safos Dance Theatre, Montoya directed the following arts education residencies for youth and seniors in under served communities such as the City of South Tucson, west Tucson, and on the Pascua Yaqui reservation.